boxcarton/image-tiling-server-heroku/README.md

 ./script/create_tiles.py [path_source_image]
 ```

+- By default, the script puts the tile files in <project_root>/image_tiling_server/data/tiles.
+If you change the destination tile folder, be sure to update it in settings.py so the web
+  server can find the files.

 ## API

 #### GET zoom-levels

 _Returns width and height information, in pixels, for each zoom_

 Ex:
    ```
    {